personalizedrefrigerator/joplin-plugin-revealjs-slides/README.md

 ## Known issues
  * Starting a presentation while the rich text editor is open **may clear your undo history!** The plugin briefly switches to the markdown editor before running the presentation.
 This switch may cause issues.
- * Does not support HTML notes
+ * Does not support HTML notes.
+ * If the note viewer is hidden, the presentation dialog **will not update.**

 ## Disclaimer